Peru vs Chili: which country should you choose for your South American adventure?

 On a budget: where can we travel for less?

-This is the number one factor for many backpackers, and the answer is clear: Peru is significantly cheaper than Chili.
-On average, a budget-conscious traveler will spend around 15 to 20 euros a day in Peru (covering accommodation, food, transport, and activities), compared to 20 to 40 euros a day in Chili.
+This is the number one deciding factor for many backpackers, and the answer is clear: Peru is significantly cheaper than Chili.
+On average, a budget-conscious traveler will spend around 15 à 20 euros par jour in Peru (for accommodation, food, transport, and activities), compared to 20 à 40 euros par jour in Chili.

 Peru | Chili | |